 Contact University Health Plans at 800-437-6448 if you have trouble accessing the waiver.

-The deadline to submit a waiver form for new spring semester students is January 25, 2019.
+The deadline to submit a waiver appeal form for new spring semester students is February 15, 2019.
 Students who use their Emerson-provided health insurance at any point are not eligible to waive afterward.

 The following are guidelines you should review before submitting a health insurance waiver: